 Blaine is set to go up, up, and away on Monday, August 31.

 The magician has a long list of notable stunts: In 1999, Blaine was buried in a box under a water tank in New York.
 In 2003, he did an endurance stunt where he was sealed inside a Plexiglas case in London.
 In 2006, the star spent seven days submerged in a water-filled sphere in New York.

-But in recent years, Blaine has been reportedly accused of sexual assault by several women.
-In 2016, Blaine was accused of rape by a woman he met at a London party in 2004.
-The illusionist denied the claim and said the two had consensual sex.
+But in recent years, Blaine has been accused of sexual assault by several women.
+In 2016, he was accused of rape by a woman he met at a London party in 2004.
+Blaine denied the claim and said the two had consensual sex.
 In May, detectives told The Sun newspaper they decided not to take any further action in the case.
-In 2019, the NYPD reportedly also opened an investigation against Blaine stemming from two complaints, which the magician likewise denied.
+In 2019, the NYPD reportedly also opened an investigation against Blaine stemming from two complaints, which he likewise denied.
 It is not clear whether the New York-based investigations are ongoing; no charges have been brought.